12 Different Types of Ant Mounds

 allegheny mound ant mound

 The Allegheny mound ant (Formica exsectoides) is a field ant that’s earned its name.
-These ants build huge mounds up to three feet tall and six feet across out of excavated soil.
+These mound building ants create entrances up to three feet tall and six feet across.
 During the construction process, they actively destroy nearby vegetation to ensure the mound won’t be damaged.

-Despite the novelty of seeing such huge mounds in the US, it’s best to steer clear, as Allegheny mound ants are highly aggressive if their nest is disturbed.
+Despite the novelty of seeing such huge dirt mounds in the US, it’s best to steer clear.
+Not only do Allegheny mound ants actively use two related species for slave labor, they’re also highly aggressive if their nest is disturbed.

 #2 – Ant Bed